amolj1103/NEWS_PRO/README.md

 <h2>Azure Services Used</h2>
 <h3>
 Core Azure Services : <br>
+1. Azure Cosmos DB <br>
-1. Azure App Service <br>
+2. Azure App Service <br>
-2. Azure SQL Database <br> <br>
+3. Azure Storage Account <br> <br>
 Azure AI Service <br>
-1. Azure AI Translator Service
+1. Azure Bot Service <br>
+2. Azure Cognitive Services (Language and Search)
 </h3>
 <h2>Problem Statement</h2>
-<p align="justify">In our increasingly more interconnected global, the need for seamless verbal exchange throughout language boundaries is extra important than ever.
-The assignment lies in offering a consumer-friendly platform wherein people can without difficulty translate content while maintaining a report in their interactions.
-The possibility is to create an green, scalable solution that addresses language translation desires and complements consumer revel in with the aid of incorporating recent search records.</p>
+<p align="justify">In the digital age, accessing news is omnipresent, yet the challenge remains in delivering a personalized, interactive, and efficient news-reading experience.
+Users often face information overload, lack of interactivity, and security concerns in news portals.
+Furthermore, the absence of a robust platform for new users to easily engage and retrieve relevant information contributes to a less engaging user experience.</p>
 <h2>Project Description</h2>
-<p align="justify">The "Multilingual Content Hub - VOX" is a web application designed to facilitate language translation and maintain a history of person interactions.
-Users can enter text, and the gadget leverages Azure AI Translator service to provide accurate and contextually relevant translations.
-The software additionally consists of a characteristic to show recent searches, allowing users to revisit and reuse previous translations easily.</p><br>
+<p align="justify">The News Monkey project revolutionizes the way users interact with news online.
+This project integrates a user-friendly interface for news consumption with advanced features like personalized logins, real-time news updates, and an interactive chatbot for FAQs.
+The portal offers both existing users and new sign-ups an immersive experience in accessing news, ensuring security, personalization, and efficiency.</p><br>
 <b>Key Features :</b>
 <ul>
     <li>Seamless Language Translation</li>